Overview

 X has a total of four armors in the game, and each armor has certain abilities.

-The Shadow Armor.- Shadow Armor: The Shadow Armor has the ability to touch spiked areas with no consequence, take less damage, dash vertically by pressing up and jump, shoot Shurikens that shoot in random directions, and perform a special charged slash with the Z Saber.
-The one downside to this armor is that you can not air dash and you can not use weapons obtained from defeated Mavericks.
+• Shadow Armor: The Shadow Armor has the ability to touch spiked areas with no consequence, take less damage, dash vertically by pressing up and jump, shoot Shurikens that shoot in random directions, and perform a special charged slash with the Z Saber.
+The one downside to this armor is that it prevents air dashing and weapons obtained from defeated Mavericks.

-The Blade Armor.- Blade Armor: The Blade Armor has the ability to perform a powerful slash attack by pressing up and the attack button with a full weapon charge, and the ability to dash in any direction and stop in mid-air before you do so.
+• Blade Armor: The Blade Armor has the ability to perform a powerful slash attack by pressing up and the attack button with a full weapon charge, and the ability to dash in any direction and stop in mid-air.
 While dashing, X will be invincible to all attacks.

-Ultimate Armor.- Ultimate Armor: Only accessible via a cheat code entered at the title screen, this incredibly powerful armor has the ability to use a special move called Nova Strike at any time, which rockets X forward and does a great deal to normal enemies and bosses.
-It also has a conventional air dash and the same charged shot that you get with the Ultimate Armor in X4 and X5.
+• Ultimate Armor: Only accessible via a cheat code entered at the title screen, this incredibly powerful armor has the ability to use a special move called Nova Strike at any time, which rockets X forward and does a great deal to normal enemies and bosses.
+It also has a conventional air dash and the same charged shot received with the Ultimate Armor in X4 and X5.

 Bosses